dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

   > or the variable needs to be hoisted as part of an async ([§15.15][async-funcs]) or an iterator ([§15.14][iterators]) method**.
   > - [...]

-  - Currently, we have an existing C# 12 warning for address-of in async methods and a proposed C# 13 error for address-of in iterators.
+  - Currently, we have an existing warning in C# 12 warning wave for address-of in async methods and a proposed error for address-of in iterators reported for LangVersion 13+ (does not need to be reported in earlier versions because it was impossible to use unsafe code in iterators).
     We could relax both of these to apply only to variables that are actually hoisted, not all locals and parameters.

   - It could be possible to use `fixed` to get the address of a hoisted or captured variable